Alexandria, Virginia: Colonial era

-Since the river site was amidst his estate, Philip opposed the idea and strongly favored a site at the head of Hunting Creek (also known as Great Hunting Creek).
-It has been said that in order to avoid a predicament the petitioners offered to name the new town Alexandria, in honor of Philip's family.
-As a result, Philip and his cousin Captain John Alexander (1711–1763) gave land to assist in the development of Alexandria and are thus listed as the founders.
-This John was the son of Robert Alexander II (1688–1735).
-On May 2, 1749, the House of Burgesses approved the river location and ordered "Mr. Washington do go up with a Message to the Council and acquaint them that this House have agreed to the Amendments titled An Act for erecting a Town at Hunting Creek Warehouse, in the County of Fairfax."
+John West, Fairfax County surveyor, laid-out 60 acres (assisted by 17-year-old George Washington).On May 2, 1749, the House of Burgesses approved the river location and ordered "Mr. Washington do go up with a Message to the Council and acquaint them that this House have agreed to the Amendments titled An Act for erecting a Town at Hunting Creek Warehouse, in the County of Fairfax".
 A "Public Vendue" (auction) was advertised for July, and the county surveyor laid out street lanes and town lots.
 The auction was conducted on July 13–14, 1749.
+The Fairfax County Court began meeting in Alexandria's Market Square in 1752.